sem-js/semjs-slides/slides/rochester-fullstack.md

 ## Rochester Full Stack (RFS)
-### Tuesday, October 10th at Rochester Fire Department
+### Tuesday, November 14th at the Rochester Fire Department
 #### Hosted by Caroline Spencer and friends

-RFS October - Trivia Night!
+Let's code together - An introduction to functional programming with Mark LeMerise